-Mr. Avery, age 55, was appointed to the Board in August 2018 pursuant to the terms of the Purchase Agreement.
-Mr. Avery's term will expire at the 2020 Annual Meeting of Stockholders.
+Mr. Avery, age 56, was appointed to the Board in August 2018 pursuant to the terms of the Purchase Agreement.
 Mr. Avery joined Tavistock Group in July 2014 and is currently a Senior Managing Director.
 From 2003 to June 2014, Mr. Avery was a Managing Director and Co-Founder of GCA Savvian, a boutique investment bank, in addition to holding the position of Representative Director for GCA Corporation, GCA Savvian's parent company publicly traded on the Tokyo Stock Exchange.
 Prior to GCA Savvian, Mr. Avery spent 10 years at Morgan Stanley, working in the New York and Silicon Valley offices where he advised clients across a number of industries on strategic, merger & acquisition and capital market transactions.
 Mr. Avery has also held roles at Edward M. Greenberg Associates, Burson-Marsteller, Westdeutsche Landesbank, and Republic National Bank of New York.
 Mr. Avery is currently a member of the board of directors of RoundPoint Mortgage Servicing Corporation and Boxer Capital.
 Mr. Avery received his Bachelor of Science in Finance from Miami University in 1986.
 Mr. Avery's management background and expertise in strategic corporate matters and capital markets provide a valuable background for him to serve as a member of our Board, as Chairman of our Nominating and Corporate Governance Committee, and as a member of the Compensation Committee.
+Mr. Avery's term as a director will expire at the 2020 annual meeting of stockholders of the Company.